-London Business School faculty recently published an article titled, Why leaders invest so much in a failing strategy: Once you’ve committed to a business strategy, it’s strangely easy to ignore the warning signs.
-You can read the full article here, but the gist is that companies often stick to outdated strategies, with Marks & Spencer as an example, for far too long.
+London Business School faculty published an article titled, Why leaders invest so much in a failing strategy: Once you’ve committed to a business strategy, it’s strangely easy to ignore the warning signs.
+You can read the full article here, but the gist is that companies often stick to outdated strategies for far too long.
+The example is Marks & Spencer, a British retailer, that saw profit decrease by $1 Billion+ in three years.
+These businesses and their leaders failed to adapt to changing market dynamics, customer preferences, and available innovations which ultimately led to their downfall.

 The rest of this blog will outline how agile methodologies and as-a-Service agreements address each of the six reasons (as it pertains to information technology investments).
 The combination of these two relatively new concepts drastically reduces the risk, and ultimately helping leaders invest in a winning strategy.
 Without further ado: